juvalen/mb-checker/README.md

 **The Title field of the bookmark could be defaced by non-ASCII characters, extra quotes or escape sequences found in the original entry.**

 ```
-Always backup original data !
+First backup original data !
 ```

 ## Input file
-Copy original chrome bookmark file, which may be found in Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.
+Copy original chrome bookmark file, which may be found for Brave browser in Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 ## Output files
 Script crawls the bookmark file and uses **requests.head** method to access the site.
 It is set a 10" timeout.
 It retrieves the http return code.